appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/admin-settings.md

 </figure>

 :::note
-If you don’t see the “Admin Settings” option in the left sidebar, you’re not the super admin of this instance.
+If you don’t see the “Admin Settings” option on the left sidebar, you’re not a super admin for the Appsmith instance and will need to be granted admin privileges by an existing super admin.
 :::